cero-absoluto/vozciudadana/README.md

 ### Web (`apps/web`)

 Built with Vite.
-The `base` is set to `/vozciudadana/` for GitHub Pages.
+The base is set to / for GitHub Pages with a custom domain.

 | Command | Description |
 |---|---|